 Magnification basically just tells you how zoomed in the object is.
 Consequently, it tells you how far out you can view objects.
 In bird watching, the recommended magnification is either 8X or 10X.
 Which one you get boils down to preference.

 Most beginners make the mistake of going with the highest magnification available, but this isn’t actually that ideal.
-Sure, 10X will allow you to see objects farther out, but it also means your field of vision will be narrower.
+Certainly 10X will allow you to see objects further out, but it also means your field of vision will be narrower.
 It will also be much more sensitive to your hand movements, so it’s more vital to have a steady hand.

 In bird watching, the brightness of the image and field of view are much more critical.
 That’s why for most people, 7X – 8X represents a good middle ground when it comes to distance vs. performance.